thierrydecker/learning_c/docs/system/PROCESSMANAGEMENT.md

 Typically, this includes initializing the system, starting various services, and launching a login program.

 ### Process ID allocation

+By default, the kernel imposes a maximum process ID value of 32768.

+This is for compatibility with older Unix systems, which used signed 16-bi types of process IDs.

+System administrators can set the value higher via /proc/sys/kernel/pid_max, trading a larger pid space for reduced compatibility.

+The kernel allocates process IDs to processes in a strictly linear fashion.

+If pid 17 is the highest number currently allocated, pid 18 will be allocated next, even if the process last assigned pid 17 is no longer running when the new process starts.

+The kernel does not reuse process ID values until it wraps around the top (hat is, earlier values will not be reused until the value in /proc/sys/kernel/pid_max is allocated).

+Therefore, while Linux makes no garantee of the uniqueness of process IDs over a long period, its allocation behavior does provide at least short-term comfort is the statbility and uniqueness of pid values.

 ### The Process Hierarchy